 This post describes links between asthma and stress that help make sense of how adverse events during pregnancy, birth and infancy increase risk for many chronic diseases.

 It builds on what I discovered about similar risk factors for type 1 diabetes.

 Recognizing my own early risk factors also began to make sense of my ME/CFS for “myalgic encephalitis / chronic fatigue syndrome” as well as my asthma.

 This is the second post about research that changed my understanding of chronic illness.
-It introduces risk factors for asthma.
-And it added to what I learned from type 1 diabetes in the first post of this discovery series.
+I call it The Discovery Series.

 Table of Contents